This topic is about

 Ringworm of the

-often, the infection spreads outward while the inside of the circle clears up.
+beard often looks like round, bald patches.
+In most cases, the infection spreads outward while the inside of the circle clears up.

-But ringworm of the scalp or beard doesn't always make a
+But ringworm doesn't always make a

 ring pattern.
-Sometimes it just looks like dandruff.
-In some cases the hair
+Sometimes it looks like:

 symptoms listed above, see your doctor.